joergen7/cre/README.md

 The notion of reduction n does not appear directly in the reduction relation anymore (we use it only in a side condition to identify redexes in `E-send`).
 This reflects the fact that the notion of reduction is applied by the worker and, thus, never explicitly appears in the way reduction is performed in the client.

-In real programming languages, we also need the client perform some reductions and try to defer only the expensive tasks to the CRE.
-In this example, however, we have the CRE do *all* reductions.
+In real programming languages, we also need the client perform some reductions and try to defer only the expensive tasks to the cfl_re.
+In this example, however, we have the cfl_re do *all* reductions.

-### A CRE Application from the Reduction Semantics
+### A cfl_re Application from the Reduction Semantics

 #### Syntax